canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 The `spark.executorEnv.LOKI_URL` and `spark.kubernetes.driverEnv.LOKI_URL` are used to They are used to forward executor and driver logs respectively to a Loki server.

-There are two ways to provide a LOKI_URL:
+There are two ways to provide the `LOKI_URL` variable:

 1. Manually provided variable via [Spark configuration](https://canonical.com/data/docs/spark/k8s/e-configuration)
   - `spark.executorEnv.LOKI_URL` - for executors